clytras/UIPlay/README.md

 The initialization of a new HTMLMediaElement object.

 `play(volume: number)`<br>
 Plays the audio using a debouncing timer.
-The `volume` parameter can be ommited to use `options` volume.
+The `volume` parameter can be omitted to use `options` volume.

 `playImmediate(volume: number)`<br>
 Plays the audio immediately without debouncing.
-The `volume` parameter can be ommited to use `options` volume.
+The `volume` parameter can be omitted to use `options` volume.

 `setVolume(volume: number)`<br>
 Sets the volume level using decimal fraction (0-1).